apache/druid/docs/querying/set-query-context.md

 title: "Set query context"
 sidebar_label: "Set query context"
 description:
-  "This document configure and apply query context in Apache Druid to customize query execution behavior and optimize performance."
+  "Learn how to configure the query context to customize query execution behavior and optimize performance."
 ---